 Yesterday we learned of the horrors of 751 (more) Indigenous children being found in unmarked graves of a residential school, this time in Saskatchewan.
 This morning I’m working on University of Alberta’s fantastic Indigenous Canada course & cross-referencing dates with my direct ancestor Jacob Rawn, who was born already a settler 100 years before the Indian Act of 1876.
 This work is making pretty damned plain my responsibility to figure out how to participate actively in Truth and Reconciliation.
 I am a direct and traceable beneficiary of the oppression of Indigenous Peoples in Canada.
 I don’t know what to do exactly, but it feels like naming this privilege is an important step.

-Tagsclickers conferences courage course design creative thinking critical thinking CWSEI excitement fail goals gratitude high expectations Humility interactive engagement Intro learning assessments learning objectives media motivation my wonderful students novice-expert online teaching paradigm shift peer assessment peer review personal experiences pottery Psyc 208 renewal research methods social media SoTL statistics student evaluations of teaching study tips summer syllabus TA Development teaching philosophy textbook the big picture to-do list ToP two-stage exams writing
+Tagsclickers conferences courage course design creative thinking critical thinking CWSEI excitement fail goals gratitude high expectations Humility interactive engagement Intro learning assessments learning objectives media motivation my wonderful students novice-expert online teaching pandemic paradigm shift peer assessment peer review personal experiences pottery Psyc 208 renewal research methods SoTL statistics student evaluations of teaching study tips summer syllabus TA Development teaching philosophy textbook the big picture to-do list ToP two-stage exams writing